-To say just, “yes, I have a knowledge of it”, would not help you, however, because this question have typically a second part.
-If you said you knew the standards, they would ask you something about them, for example, “explain the latest changes to IAS”.
+To say just, “yes, I have a knowledge of the standards”, would not help you much, however, because the question can often have a second part.
+They can ask you to elaborate on the latest changes to IAS, or to local legislation.

-Employers should know (and sometimes they really do know) that the accounting standards are difficult.
-While they can give you a practical question, they should not ask you something like, “tell me the content of IAS 19″.
+Employers should know (and sometimes they really do) that the accounting is a complex and ever-evolving field.
+They can give you a practical question, but they should not ask you to tell them the content of IAS 19, or something similar.